deannaji/Datacore/python/README.md

 ### Outputs

-The following outputs should be preserved by the build pipeline:
+The following outputs should be preserved by the test pipeline:

-* ./output/python-test.out
+* ./output/python-test.xml
 * ./output/python-coverage.tar.gz

 ## Building the Artefact